foundeo/cfdocs/guides/en/security-authentication.md

 We then replace the value of the user's password field with the hashed password + heartbeat value.
 Then we submit the form.

-In doing so, we have obfuscated the users password and prevented disclosure fromt he browser to the server in plain-text.
+In doing so, we have obfuscated the users password and prevented disclosure from the browser to the server in plain-text.
 This has a drawback with some older browsers which will save the hashed password when choosing to 'save my password for this site', but then users really ought not be letting the browser save their passwords anyway.
 Modern browsers understand what is going on with this code, however, and will rightly save the actual password typed in by the user.

 In just a few simple lines of code (which are spelled out here to show the process more thoroughly and could be quite truncated to further obscure what the JavaScript is intended to do), we have a) federated our login form with a cookie, b) eliminated any lingering session values for that session and c) ensured that the users password is protected from disclosure when being sent to the server from the browser.